Introduction

 Challenges of Using Power BI Data Flows

 Although Power BI data flows offer various advantages to organisations, there are several challenges to be considered while using it.
 Firstly, managing complex data sets can be challenging which is why optimization and data refresh (incremental) is crucial.
-Secondly, the inherent nature of linked and computed entities is collaboration; which is why it is important to use them with a vigilant thorough understanding of data sources is important to avert inordinate delays.
+Secondly, the inherent nature of linked and computed entities is collaboration; which is why it is important to use them with a clear understanding of data sources is important to avert inordinate delays.
 Lastly, it is important to set up a governance mechanism while several teams are working on the same data flow, to promote work efficiency.
 Laying down a standard set of governance and communication protocols is imperative to promote vigilance and proactivity while handling data.

 Conclusion